 Gingivitis is a very common, mild form of gum disease.
 A great percentage of the population experiences gingivitis at some point in life, and many are completely unaware they have it.
-When people do have symptoms, they are annoying at worst; however, if gingivitis is left unchecked it will develop into a more serious gum disease, periodontitis.
+When people do have symptoms, they are annoying at worst.
+If gingivitis is left unchecked, however, it will develop into a more serious gum disease, periodontitis.
 With this advanced gum disease, you can expect to lose teeth and perhaps friends.
 The pain will be much worse, and so will your breath.
 What’s more, it is now widely known in the medical community that people with gum disease are far more prone to heart attacks and stroke.
 So if you want to keep your teeth (and your life), take care of your gums.
 Fortunately, gingivitis is reversible.
 You can get rid of gingivitis by following a consistent, disciplined oral hygiene regimen and making a few lifestyle changes.

 - Swollen, soft, sensitive gums